 AP English Language and Composition – (11th Grade)

-The 11th grade Advanced Placement Program is a sophisticated course designed to help students to read, analyze and write with the level of skill needed in a first-year college composition course.
+The eleventh grade Advanced Placement Program is a sophisticated course designed to help students to read, analyze and write with the level of skill needed in a first-year college composition course.
 Students are held to high standards of performance in a rapidly paced program.
 Students who enter this program are expected to have already mastered the fundamentals of writing and speaking.
 Students will explore a diverse collection of college-level readings and techniques that focus on rhetoric, reading and writing.
 This intense examination of rhetorical devices will lead them to more effective communication, including rational exchange of opposing points of view.
 Emphasis will be given to analysis, argumentation, synthesis, and visual analysis skills.
 Students will explore the complexities of issues and learn to integrate the different viewpoints represented.
 Timed-writing practice will be given in the classroom, resulting in fully processed formal essays.
 Students will be expected to be genuinely committed to the Advanced Placement Program, including the Advanced Placement Examination in May.
 In addition, students will be expected to complete all Central requirements for the 11th grade English curriculum, including a research paper and numerous readings in American Literature.
-For admission, students are required to complete an application, to get their current English teacher’s recommendation, to submit a copy of their report card with As and Bs in all subjects, and to take and score well on the department test (essay).
+For admission, students are required to complete an application, to get their current English teacher’s recommendation, to submit a copy of their report card with A’s and B’s in all subjects, and to take and score well on the department test (essay).
 Additionally, attendance and PSAT scores (AP Potential) will be considered.
 Please see your current English teacher for more information.

 English 4 – (12th grade – Individual and Society)